rubyworks/anise/README.md

 macro-based system that sits over-and-above the rest of the code.
 Rather, Anise is a dynamic annotations system operating at runtime.
 </p>

-## DOCUMENTATION

-### Installation

-To install with RubyGems simply open a console and type:

-    gem install anise

-To manually install you will need Setup.rb (see http://setup.rubyforge.org).
-Then download the tarball package and do:

-    $ tar -xvzf anise-0.2.0.tgz
-    $ cd anise-0.2.0
-    $ sudo setup.rb all

-### Getting Started

 The following example briefly demonstrates all three major features.
 To use any of them first require the `anise` library.